knapply/Development-Economics/HW/HW1.md

 Data Restructuring
 ------------------

-In order bold the column for Syria, we use the following:
+In order to bold the column for Syria, we use the following:

 ``` r
 emphasize.strong.cols(which(combo_norm$Country == "Syria",